 People with high frequency hearing loss struggle to hear women’s and children’s voices clearly because of the higher pitch.
 Higher pitched sounds usually occur in the 2,000 to 8,000 hertz area of the human hearing range.

 Low frequency hearing loss typically occurs due to genetic factors, ear malformation, or a birth defect.
 Most people with a low frequency hearing loss are born with it.
 As such, it can be difficult for these toddlers and preschoolers to imitate everyday speech sounds as they learn to talk.

-Assessing the Human Hearing Frequency Range
+Measuring the Full Range of Human Hearing by Frequency

 Most people who suspect some degree of hearing loss first schedule testing with an audiologist.
 During the test, the audiologist plays several sounds at different pitches along with some speech sounds.